Miika Koppinen: Rosenborg

 At his first season at Rosenborg, Koppinen found himself injured for much of the season which limited his Premier Division appearances to only six games.
 He got himself back at the end of the season, also playing for his side during the group stages of the Champions League.
 A disappointing season saw Rosenborg in seventh place, the worst league position for decades.

 In 2006 Koppinen helped Rosenborg win the Premier League, playing sixteen games.
 In the penultimate match of the 2006 Norwegian Premier League, Koppinen notably set up Rosenborg's deciding third goal against Viking by grabbing Viking's goalkeeper Mattias Asper's elbow, causing him to drop the ball.
 At the time, it seemed likely that the goal would lead to relegation for Viking.
 In post-match interviews, Koppinen initially denied any wrongdoing, but two days later he called Viking's director Egil Østenstad and asked for forgiveness, citing it was the Rosenborg way and he did not like it.
 Because of this, he is regarded as an unfair player and his name is associated with lack of sportsmanship in the same way Quisling is with treason.

 The following season in 2007 was yet another difficult season for his side, which resulted in only a fifth-place finish.
 On 18 September 2007 he scored for Rosenborg in a Champions League game at Stamford Bridge in a shock 1–1 draw against Chelsea F.C.
 This proved to be the last game during José Mourinho's Chelsea reign.

 Return to Tromsø

 In 2008, he moved back to Tromsø IL, and became vice-captain and later club captain.
 Koppinen helped his side to third places in the league in 2008 and 2010, and a second place in 2011.
 After suffering relegation in 2013, his last season helped the club win promotion before he at the end of the 2014 season retired as a player.
-Koppinen stated that the decision to retire was taken due to medical reasons hampering his ability to train and perform.
+Koppinen stated that the decision to retire was taken for medical reasons hampering his ability to train and perform.